Oliver Scholfield

 Oliver William Scholfield (born September 11, 1993) is a Canadian field hockey player who plays as a forward for the Vancouver Hawks and the Canadian national team.

 International career

-Scholfield represented Canada at the 2018 World Cup, where he played all four games.
+Scholfield made his debut for the senior national team in 2014.
+He represented Canada at the 2018 World Cup, where he played all four games.
 In June 2019, he was selected in the Canada squad for the 2019 Pan American Games.
 They won the silver medal as they lost 5–2 to Argentina in the final.

 In June 2021, Scholfield was named to Canada's 2020 Summer Olympics team.